 Pricing:

-Pricing for LogicMonitor varies based on the demands of each company; therefore, you’ll need to contact the vendor for a tailored price.
+Pricing for LogicMonitor varies depending on each company’s demands; therefore, you’ll need to contact the vendor for a tailored price.
 The platform, however, is available in two major editions: Pro and Enterprise.

-• The platform’s cloud-based architecture is fully accessible with the Pro edition.
+- The Pro edition fully accesses the platform’s cloud-based architecture.
 The package can accommodate up to 199 devices.

 AppDynamics